Nath9319/DocumentationAgent/output/CalculatorCode/documentation/perform_ttest.md

 - `p_value` (`float`): The p-value associated with the t-test, indicating the probability of observing the data given that the null hypothesis is true.

 **Detailed Logic:**
-- The function first validates the input samples to ensure they meet the expected criteria (i.e., they are non-empty lists or numpy arrays).
-- It then calls the `perform_independent_ttest` method from the `StatsService` class, passing the two samples as arguments.
+- The function utilizes the `perform_independent_ttest` method from the `StatsService` class, which implements the independent two-sample t-test using the `ttest_ind` function from the `scipy.stats` module.
-- The `perform_independent_ttest` method computes the t-statistic and p-value using the `ttest_ind` function from the `scipy.stats` module, which performs the independent two-sample t-test.
+- It computes the t-statistic and p-value by passing the two samples to the `ttest_ind` function, with the `equal_var` parameter set to `False`, indicating that the function should not assume equal population variances.
-- Finally, the function returns a dictionary containing the t-statistic and p-value, providing the user with the results of the statistical test.
+- The results are returned as a dictionary containing the t-statistic and p-value, which can be used to evaluate the statistical significance of the difference between the two sample means.

 ---
 *Generated with 48% context confidence*